General meaning

 ⌄

-A decisive person forces the passage to a new direction.
+A decisive person compels the transition to a new direction.

-This combination can describe someone who can no longer tolerate indecision and who ends an ambiguous situation with a gesture.
-This person takes a clear action, even if it surprises or displeases, then imposes the idea that it is now necessary to choose and move forward.
-Their energy can be liberating if the blockage has lasted a long time, but also brutal for those who would have preferred more time.
+This combination can describe someone who can no longer tolerate indecision and who ends an ambiguous situation with a decisive gesture.
+This person takes clear action, even if it surprises or displeases others, then imposes the idea that it is now necessary to choose and move forward.
+Their energy can be liberating if the blockage has persisted for a long time, but also harsh for those who would have preferred more time.

 Profession